Irrelon/ForerunnerDB/readme.md

 * Remove server from this repo, add to its own - COMPLETE
 * Support localforage for storage instead of relying on localStorage (https://github.com/coolbloke1324/ForerunnerDB/issues/5) - COMPLETE
 * Trigger support
+* Fix bug in relation to index usage with range queries as per (https://github.com/coolbloke1324/ForerunnerDB/issues/20)

 #### Scheduled Features - Version 1.4
 * Add further build files to handle different combinations of modules (https://github.com/coolbloke1324/ForerunnerDB/issues/7)